EclesioMeloJunior/video-maker/README.md

 # video-maker
-Project to craft videos automatically from a subject
+Project to craft videos automatically about some subject